cunnane/xloil/docs/source/xlOil_Python/CustomGUI.rst

 ::

-    from PyQt5.QtWidgets import QWidget     # could use PySide2 instead
+    import xloil.gui.pyqt5                  # Must do this first! from PyQt5.QtWidgets import QWidget     # Could use PySide2 instead

     class MyTaskPane(QWidget):
         def __init__(self): # Must have no args
             ... # some code to draw the widget